 If you have, it’s essential for you as the victim to know that in any circumstance at your job, if it affects your job performance, feels uncomfortable to you or is causing you physical or mental distress, than you need to seek the professional advice of an NYC sexual harassment and employment law attorney immediately.

-For a FREE Consultation in NY, NJ & PA schedule a free consultation with a sexual harassment attorney at the Derek T. Smith Law Group, PLLC in NY, NJ, PA and D.C.
-You can reach us online or by calling 877-4NYLAWS.
+For a FREE Consultation in NY, NJ & PA schedule a free consultation with a sexual harassment attorney at the Derek Smith Law Group, PLLC in New York City, New Jersey, Philadelphia and Miami.
+You can reach us online or by calling 877-469-5297.
 Our NYC employment law attorneys handle cases involving sexual harassment, discrimination, and other employment-related lawsuits.
 We serve clients throughout New York, including Manhattan, Brooklyn, Queens, the Bronx, and Staten Island.
-We also have offices in New Jersey, Philadelphia and Washington D.C. to serve you.
+We also have offices in New Jersey, Philadelphia and Miami to serve you.